FaserF/ha-db_infoscreen/README.md

 ## Installation
 ### 1. Using HACS (recommended way)

-This integration NO official HACS Integration right now.
+This integration is NO official HACS Integration right now.

 Open HACS then install the "db-infoscreen" integration or use the link below.